-Both parties have an equal opportunity to appeal the determination (or a decision to dismiss the Formal Complaint short of a determination) by filing a written appeal with the Dean of Student Success (for student appeals) or President (for faculty or staff appeals) within seven (7) days of being notified of the outcome of the investigation or dismissal (or within three (3) days of receiving an appeal filed by the other party).
+Both parties have an equal opportunity to appeal the determination by filing a written appeal with the Dean of Student Success within five (7) days of being notified of the outcome of the investigation.
 The non-appealing party will be notified of the appeal and permitted to submit a written statement in response.
-The appropriate appeal officer will strive to resolve the appeal within twenty-one (21) days of receiving it, and may take any and all actions that he/she determines to be in the interest of a fair and just decision.
+The appeals officer will resolve the appeal within ten (21) days of receiving it, and may take any and all actions that he/she determines to be in the interest of a fair and just decision.
+Formal administrative adjudication will come at the end of a formal Title IX investigation.
+An informal resolution might be the preferred route, as determined through the Title IX coordinator and the victim.